Cabinet of the Maldives: June 2010 en masse cabinet resignation

-On 29 June 2010, Nasheed's 13 cabinet ministers resigned en masse, protesting the behaviour of opposition MPs who they said were “hijacking” the powers of the executive and making it impossible for the cabinet Ministers to discharge their constitutional duties and deliver the government's election manifesto.
+On 29 June 2010, thirteen cabinet ministers resigned en masse, protesting the behaviour of opposition MPs who they said were “hijacking” the powers of the executive and making it impossible for the cabinet Ministers to discharge their constitutional duties and deliver the government's election manifesto.
 The ministers called on the President to investigate why certain MPs were blocking the government's work, citing allegations of corruption and bribery in parliament.

-On 29 June, Maldives Police Service arrested two parliamentarians, Abdulla Yameen, leader of the People's Alliance party and former President Gayoom's half brother, and Gasim Ibrahim, head of the Jumhooree Party, on suspicion of bribing fellow parliamentarians to vote against the government.
-The police are investigating the two MPs for corruption, along with a third MP, Mohamed Mustapha, of the ruling MDP.
+On 29 June, Maldives Police Service arrested two parliamentarians, Abdulla Yameen, leader of the People's Alliance party and Gasim Ibrahim, head of the Jumhooree Party, on suspicion of bribing fellow parliamentarians to vote against the government.

-On 7 July, President Nasheed reappointed all thirteen Ministers of the Cabinet, at a ceremony held at the President's Office in Male'.
+On 7 July, President Nasheed reappointed all thirteen ministers, at a ceremony held at the President's Office.

-Speaking at a press conference held shortly after presenting the Ministers with their letters of appointment, President Nasheed said his government would “work towards fulfilling its pledges to the people.”

-The President noted that the government has investigated the reasons why cabinet members felt they had to resign and the police have taken appropriate action.
-The President reiterated that only a small number of MPs are implicated in alleged corruption.
-“The reputation of the People's Majlis should not be tarnished because of corruption allegations against a few parliamentarians,” the President said.

 Parliament rejection of cabinet members

-After the reinstallation of the cabinet on July 7, the cabinet was sent to the parliament for endorsement.
+After the reinstallation of the cabinet on 7 July, the cabinet was sent to the parliament for endorsement.

-On November 22, the parliament voted and declared that only 5 out of the 12 appointees would be accepted.
+On 22 November, the parliament voted and declared that only five out of the twelve appointees would be accepted.
 They also called for the rejected ministers to step down immediately.
-This resulted in heated arguments between ruling party MDP and opposing DRP, who holds majority seats in parliament.
+This resulted in heated arguments between ruling party MDP and opposing Dhivehi Rayyithunge Party (DRP), who holds majority seats in parliament.
 The parliament ruled that the rejected appointees would not be considered as ministers, and refused to allow Finance minister, Ali Hashim present the 2011 state budget for parliament approval.
 Members of MDP responded to this by declaring that neither parliament or supreme court had rights to dismiss ministers and threatened high members of the parliament.

-On December 10, 2010, the Supreme Court of Maldives ruled that the ministers not endorsed by the parliament cannot remain in their posts; and requested their immediate resignation from office.
+On 10 December, the Supreme Court of the Maldives ruled that the ministers not endorsed by the parliament cannot remain in their posts; and requested their immediate resignation from office.

-On December 13, 2010, President Nasheed appointed 2 new ministers and acting ministers for 4 more offices.
-He also reappointed the rejected Attorney General, Dr. Sawad.
+On 13 December, President Nasheed appointed two new ministers and acting ministers for 4 more offices.
+He also reappointed the rejected Attorney General, Ahmed Ali Sawad.

-As of February 2011, only 3 of 7 rejected ministers have been replaced.
-The remaining ministries are currently managed by the other cabinet members.

 2011 parliament cabinet endorsement

-On 21 March 2011, the parliament voted on the endorsement of 5 new ministers appointed.
+On 21 March 2011, the parliament voted on the endorsement of five new ministers appointed.
 The result was the endorsement of 4 ministers.
 These include: